dmbarbour/glas/docs/GlasDesign.md

 We can develop higher-order program models that represent constraint systems and search spaces for programs.
 We can define packages that represent catalogs of other packages, with tags and summaries and indexes.
 Modules could experimentally compose program values, evaluate their fitness for a purpose.

 This would enable programs to be much more adaptive to changes in requirements, preferences, or the ecosystem.

-*Note:* Type-driven programs, such as selecting functions based on inferred types, is essentially a limited form of program search.
-Type safety is another constraint guiding a choice from an implicit search space.
+But performance of program search is a significant challenge.

 ### Abstract and Linear Types